mdalikazi/codesample-RoomDb/README.md

 ### How do I get set up? ###

 * Summary of set up
-	- If you run into trouble with compiling gradle (especially on Windows machines), try setting `versionCode = 1`
+	- If you run into trouble with compiling gradle, try setting `versionCode = 1`

         (`def commitCount` in gradle needs git to be added to PATH)

 * Database configuration
-	- Currently I have used in-memory Room database.
+	- Currently Room database is in-memory.
 I need to do more research on how to access disk database safely off main thread with Executors

 ### Contribution guidelines ###

 * Git flow
 	- Please take a look at my git flow.
-I have left all the branches intact after merging.
+I have left all the branches alive.

-	    My main branch is `develop`, and merge to `master` only for release to production.

 ### Who do I talk to? ###